Yes, it’s hard to find a job

 - If you have been turning in resumes on a regular basis and not getting called back, ask someone for feedback on your cover letter and resume.

-- If you have been going to interviews and not getting an offer, ask for assistance on your interview skills.
+- If you have been going to interviews and not getting an offer, ask for assistance with your interview skills.

 I see it time and time again.
 Individual candidates keep running into the same wall at the various stages of the process.
 Some are having a tough time getting a response on their resume and others keep getting multiple interviews but no offer.
 In each case, each candidate makes it to a certain stage in the interview process and then finds they can progress no further.